 Body piercing is a way of life.
 Showing off your personality through piercings, body modification and body jewelry is expressive and liberating.
 Choosing a piercing is an independent decision that makes you who you are and we love to see it.
-If you’re considering a lip piercing, a mouth piercing or specifically a smiley piercing, you’ve come to the right place.
-Here’s everything you need to know about getting your lip frenulum piercing including jewelry for smiley piercings, piercing aftercare, the smiley piercing procedure, piercing pain and more.
+If you’re considering a lip piercing, a mouth piercing, or specifically a smiley piercing, you’ve come to the right place.
+Here’s everything you need to know about getting your lip frenulum piercing.
+This smiley piercing guide will walk you through types of jewelry for smiley piercings, piercing aftercare, the smiley piercing procedure, piercing pain, and more.

 This piercing is typically performed with a standard piercing needle.
 Speak with a professional for full details of a smiley piercing procedure.

 How much does a smiley piercing cost?

 Smiley piercing cost depends on your location and the shop you’ll be attending.

 The pain level of an upper lip frenulum piercing depends on your pain tolerance.
 It is possible to experience pain with all piercings, so we recommend consulting a piercing professional to discuss the different ways piercings hurt, and pain management before getting this piercing.

 We recommend speaking with a professional piercer to determine whether or not you qualify for this type of upper lip piercing.
 Some limitations may include but are not limited to dental procedures, a lip frenulum that is too small, or gum disease.